acolombo11/minimap-view/README.md

 minimapView.setRecyclerView(recyclerView)
 ```

-For the library to work properly, the LayoutManager used in your RecyclerView should implement computeHorizontalScrollRange and computeVerticalScrollRange, not all of them do.
+For the library to work properly, the LayoutManager used in your RecyclerView should implement computeHorizontalScrollRange and computeVerticalScrollRange, not all of them do by default.

 ## Docs